Weathering

 Chloë Rain

-Chloë Rain is a spiritual director and ceremonial guide devoted to the initiatory cycles of nature and the deep intelligence of living earth traditions.
-After more than a decade of apprenticeship within North and South American medicine lineages — and years of research in the Arctic Circle through a Master’s degree in Indigenous Studies — her work now continues from a small island in the Cyclades in the heart of the Aegean Sea.
+Chloë Rain is a spiritual director and ceremonial guide whose work is rooted in the initiatory cycles of nature and the deep intelligence of living earth traditions.
+After more than a decade of apprenticeship within North and South American medicine lineages — and graduate research in the Arctic Circle exploring sacred landscape and Indigenous cosmology through a Master’s degree in Indigenous Studies — her work now continues from a small island in the Cyclades in the heart of the Aegean Sea.

 Previous